hyperledger/caliper/docs/vNext/Installing_Caliper.md

   --caliper-bind-file  Yaml file to override default (supported) package versions when binding an SDK  [string]
 ```

-As you can see, you can configure the worker processes the same way as the master process.
+As you can see, you can configure the worker processes the same way as the manager process.
 Including the optional binding step, but also the three mandatory parameters mentioned in the previous section.

 #### Caliper test phase control